daltondiaz/springboot-blog/README.md

 ## Main Framework

-- [PostgreSQL] to management the database.
+- ~~[PostgreSQL]~~ to management the database.
 You can change the database in file application.properties and add your dependence in build.gradle.
+I change to [H2] for now for test in [Travis-ci].
 - [Spring Boot].
 - [jjwt - Java JWT: JSON Web Token for Java and Android]